 The Digital Curation Centre (DCC) compiled a list of biological sciences disciplinary metadata standards, including profiles and tools to implement the standards, and use cases of data repositories currently implementing them.

 BioSharing register well-constituted efforts developing biosciences standards and collaborate with other groups, portals and resources

 The NIH Common Data Elements (CDEs) in clinical research, patient registries, and other human subject research in order to improve data quality and opportunities for comparison and combination of data from multiple studies and with electronic health records.

 This is a list of NIH data sharing repositories that make data accessible for reuse.
 Most accept submissions of appropriate data from NIH-funded investigators and others.

 The Digital Commons Network brings together free, full-text scholarly articles from hundreds of universities and colleges worldwide.
 It includes a growing collection of peer-reviewed journal articles, book chapters, dissertations, working papers, conference proceedings, and other original scholarly work.

 re3data.org is a registry of research data repositories.
 This registry tries to cover research data repositories from different academic disciplines.

 OpenDOAR is an authoritative directory of academic open access repositories.
 Each OpenDOAR repository has been visited by project staff to check the information that is recorded here.
 This in-depth approach does not rely on automated analysis and gives a quality-controlled list of repositories.

 This guide is maintained by several librarians, and one or more of us may be able to help you.
 Contact one or all of us to schedule a consultation or ask a question.

-Librarian for Astronomy, Geology, Physics
+Librarian for Astronomy, Earth & Planetary Sciences, and Physics

 Biomedical Sciences Research Support